SilasReinagel/silasreinagel.github.io/static/liberation/C6_new_opportunities.md

 ## Broadening Your Options - Recap

-That's the twofold strategy to broaden your options.
+This is the twofold strategy to broaden your options.

 1. Remove the OBSTACLES that are preventing you from picking certain options you already have.
 2. Discover and attract NEW OPPORTUNITIES.

-Between those two, you will have much more freedom.
+Combine those two and you will have much more freedom.
 You will be able to pick things that previously weren't possible.
 You will have more options to pick from.

 ----